top of page

 Almost all fairy tales start with the words “Once upon a time” and end with “And they lived happily ever after.”
 Let us examine these two phrases in more detail.
 According to Rene-Lucien Rousseau, the words once upon a time “belong to a magic rite that transports us outside of space into the timeless realm of the tales, a sanctified world in which everything is possible” (Roger, 2015, p.3).
 In other words, these words are designed to place their audience into a receptive state, which opens the audience's mind, and everyday logic gives way to the simple pleasure of listening.
 In contrast, the phrase, “And they lived happily ever after”, signifies the completion of the Great Work and the attainment of the Philosopher’s Stone.
 The Ancient Egyptians believed that the alchemical process was a threefold transformation of the spirit, body and quality of time (Weidner & Bridges, 2003, p.61).
 When the alchemist achieves these three transformations, he attains immortality and redeems the world.

 In fairy tales and modern works of art, particularly cinema, the phrase “And they lived happily ever after” is usually accompanied by a tender kiss between the male and female characters.
-This is because a kiss is more than just about sexuality; it also has a metaphysical correspondence representing an eternal bond between two people: “As above, so below.”
+This is because a kiss is more than just about sexuality; It also has a metaphysical correspondence representing an eternal bond between two people: “As above, so below.”
 That is why, in many great love stories, the male and female characters consummate their love for each other, whether in happy or tragic circumstances, with a kiss at the end.
 This is usually preceded by trials and tribulations in which the lovers must overcome many obstacles before they can finally be together.
 The end of the story usually follows which is designed to leave it up to the viewer’s imagination to imagine the outcome.

 After reading fairy tales, many people think they must search for a man or woman outside of themselves who will make them happy.
 However, if they go for a relationship without feeling self-love and inner security first, it can often lead to disillusionment and power struggles.
 According to the Law of Correspondence, we must feel love and romance within our hearts and minds before we can attract someone who will resonate with our vibration: “As within, so without.”
 This process takes time but is well worth it; otherwise, you don’t have any foundation to build relationships with others.
 As the poet Mark Anthony wrote, “Sometimes love means loving yourself until the right one comes along” (Mark Anthony Poet, 2021).
 In other words, there is no way to happiness: happiness is the way.